darktable-org/dtdocs/content/contributing/translations-maintenance.md

 ---
-title: translations Maintenance
+title: translations maintenance
 id: translations-maintenance
 weight: 100
 ---

-Translation of the darktable documentation is done via [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).
+Translations of the darktable documentation are maintained via [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

-You can either use Weblate's web UI to translate the documentation or download the translation from Weblate to your computer, edit them, and then upload the changes.

 Please do all translation work through Weblate.
 We will not accept pull requests directly on github to update PO files.

-# Workflow using hosted Weblate
+# Overview of the translations workflow using weblate

-1. The original english files (`content/*.md`) are maintained through pull requests (see [workflow](workflow.md))
+1. The original english files (`content/*.md`) are changed through pull requests (see [workflow](workflow.md)).
-2. PO and POT files are generated with `generate-translations.sh --no-translations` (more on this script below)
+2. The POT file housing all translatable strings is updated with `generate-translations.sh --no-translations` every night.
-3. The POT file is automatically pulled into weblate (triggered by the weblate GitHub app)
+3. Weblate automatically pulls the POT file upon update (triggered by the weblate GitHub app).
+4. Weblate populates the PO file of each translated language with new/updated strings and commits the changes to GitHub by opening a pull request.
-4. Translations happen on weblate, this internally generates updates PO files for each language
+5. Translations happen on weblate, this internally generates updated PO files for each language.
-5. The new PO files are committed from weblate to dtdocs repository via pull request
+6. The new PO files are committed from weblate to dtdocs repository via pull request.
-6. Translated .md files are generated from those PO files upon deployment at [docs.darktable.org](https://docs.darktable.org).
+7. Upon deployment translated .md-files are generated from those PO files at [docs.darktable.org](https://docs.darktable.org).
 This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/).

-# Local workflow through `wlc`
-## Make a new branch in git
-1. Make a new branch to work on it in git.
-   For example:
-   `git checkout -b fr-translation-init`

-## Adding a new language to Hugo
+# Adding a new language

+1. Add a new language to weblate by clicking the plus sign in the top left of the languages overview.
+Make sure it is committed to the dtdocs repository.
-1. In the files `config.yaml` and `config-pdf.yaml`, locate the `languages:` line.
+2. In the files `config.yaml` and `config-pdf.yaml`, locate the `languages:` line.
-2. Add the language you wish to translate.
+3. Add the language you wish to translate.
 For example, the English looks like this:
    ```
      en-us:
        title: darktable 3.4 user manual
        weight: 1
    ```

-3. Save the files.

-## Generating a PO file
+# Generating a PO file

 Do the following steps if you want to update the POT and PO files from the markdown source.